Watchers Council – Rooftop – Night

 Jeff nodded.
 “I assumed as much, Mistress,” he said respectfully.

-"Right then," Willow said, and she turned to Andrew.
-"Shall we open the circle and get back to work, my lord?"
+“Right then,” Willow said, turning to Andrew.
+“Shall we open the circle and get back to work, my Lord?”

 Andrew nodded, and once again the four joined hands.